theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/report.md

 ## II.
 Analysis

 ### Data Exploration
-The input dataset of this project is 2 CSV files for `train` and `test`.
+The input dataset of this project is two CSV files for `train` and `test`.
 It's known that for the training set, we are given the entire sequence and for the test set the final element has been removed, which is the target we are trying to predict.

 Firstly, we explore the training to understand the details using R.